Originally posted 2023-04-14 18:48:17.

 That raises issues: first, with whom are randy teenage boys going to have sex, if girls are unavailable and they are being encouraged, in order to join the male culture, to lose their virginities?

 So what is a boy to do?
-Would it not be ideal if there were a person whose virginity was not protected and who was willing (more) to be anally penetrated?
-It would be the solution to all the problems, wouldn’t it?
+Would it not be ideal if there were a person whose virginity was not protected and who was willing (more) to be sexually submissive, that is to be anally penetrated?
+Male virginity has absolutely no value in these cultures, so it would be the solution to all the problems, wouldn’t it?
 Step forward, gays, ladyboys, whatever the local name is.
-These people’s function becomes to provide sex to men, in a culture where girls are off limits and boys’ arses are inviolable, because penetrating one would immediately change the colour of his blood from red to green.
-He will not encourage this, since it would disbar him from ever being a man; and coercion, while it happens, would risk the wrath of the victim’s clan.
+Their function becomes to provide sex to other males, in a culture where girls are off limits.

 It is very common in the Philippines for adolescent boys and young adults, who will later marry heterosexually and fully engage in maintaining families, to have sex…with baklas.
 These males…are not marked as homosexuals by society and do not experience themselves as such.
 The Filipino view that only the “feminine” partner in the sexual relationship is a homosexual reinforces the emphasis on the feminine loob as the core of bakla identity.